How DreamLoom Works

 A safe, creative way for kids to learn AI the right way.

 Most technology programs teach kids to follow instructions.
 DreamLoom teaches them to create.
-This page walks you through the method behind our 14-week program, why it works, and the research that shaped it.
+This page walks you through how our 12-week program works, why it motivates kids, and the research behind it.

 The Big Idea